oracle/coherence/README.md

 </dependencies>
 ```

-You can also get Coherence from the official [Docker site](https://hub.docker.com/r/oraclecoherence/coherence-ce).
+You can also get Coherence from the official [GitHub Packages site](https://github.com/oracle/coherence/pkgs/container/coherence-ce).
 For other language clients, use [C++](https://github.com/oracle/coherence-cpp-extend-client) and
 [.NET](https://github.com/oracle/coherence-dotnet-extend-client) and for the non-community
 edition, see [Oracle Technology Network](https://www.oracle.com/middleware/technologies/coherence-downloads.html).